MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L03_Managed_Identity_for_Projects_and_Pipelines.md

 ### Exercise 0: (skip if done) Import and run CI/CD Pipelines

-In this exercise, you will import and run the CI pipeline, configure the service connection with your Azure Subscription and then import and run the CD pipeline.
+In this exercise, you will import and run the CI/CD pipelines in the Azure DevOps project.

 #### Task 1: (skip if done) Import and run the CI pipeline